NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 Closely see the ```Peacock``` function and notice that we have made the ```Bird``` function point to the ```Peacock``` object.
 We have used ```call``` here as we know that there is no ```super``` keyword in ```JavaScript``` to point to the parent **constructor**.
 Similarily, we have made ```LivingThing``` function point to the peacock object.
 So the gist is that we are executing ```LivingThing``` and ```Bird``` functions in ```context``` to ```Peacock``` object only.

-> NOTE: With the help of Second and Third solution, our Remaining Problem will solve. :-)
+> NOTE: With the help of second and third solution, our remaining Problem will solve. :-)

 There are a lot of ways to achieve a single thing, but it depends upon the need of the project and the situation that one can decide which way to adopt!